 - Use high-quality video for any video portions of your event.
 Your virtual event activities might have some video elements, like recording your leadership or staff members as they discuss the event’s value.
 As you live stream elements from the in-person event to the online audience, you’ll want to make sure you have high-end equipment.
 Nothing is more frustrating than not being able to hear or see properly as speakers take the stage.

 - Create an event-specific website for a virtual event venue.
 This allows your online audience a specific location to find all of the information they need to engage with your various event activities.
 This is also where your in-person event audience can go to register leading up to the event and learn about what it has to offer.

 - Provide a number of fundraising opportunities.
 All of these opportunities should be available to meet attendees where they are.
-For instance, you might have t-shirts available at the event itself for the audience to purchase on the spot, while your online audience can order them for delivery.
+For instance, you might have t-shirts or custom face masks available at the event itself for the audience to purchase on the spot, while your online audience can order them for delivery.
 Furthermore, you can offer online donation pages on your event website and have a QR code available at the event for your in-person audience.

 - Host a peer-to-peer fundraiser leading up to the event.
 A peer-to-peer fundraiser allows you to increase your fundraising revenue while engaging your audience early on.
 Your dedicated supporters will be the ones to raise the funds on your behalf while encouraging their friends and family to register.
 Be sure to thank these dedicated supporters thoroughly.

 - Use this event as an opportunity to mingle and develop relationships.
 Whether in person or online, your team should prioritize relationship-building activities with your supporters.
 This will help you make the most of the event for both now and in the future.
 They’ll be more likely to support your efforts in the future if you develop these relationships now.